How To Deal With Depression

 • Going for a walk

-If you have suicidal thoughts, you should skip the steps listed above and seek immediate medical attention instead.
+If you have suicidal thoughts, skip the steps above and seek immediate safety planning and medical attention.

-Finally, regular exercise is a helpful tool for managing depression.
+Adopting healthy habits can increase good days and lessen the severity of symptoms.
+For example, adequate sleep is vital-adults should aim for 7 to 9 hours per night and keep naps under 30 minutes.
+Eating balanced, nutrient-rich meals can also support mental health.
+Finally, regular exercise is a helpful tool for managing depression .
 Exercise can release endorphins, which help you feel happier.
 It can also aid in sleeping better, which in turn helps fight depression.
 It’s important to talk to your doctor before changing your exercise routine.
+Always consult your doctor before significantly changing your exercise routine.

 4. Check-In With a Therapist Regularly